EllaBrands/stanDev/User-Interface-Guidelines-for-Developers.md

 TBD but StataStan also calls CmdStan but would probably have some quirks

-## StanProgram
+## StanConfig

 ### RStan

-**instance fields**
-- stan_code: character
-- cpp_code: character
-- dso: S4 cxxdso (from inline) which includes cxx_flags as a slot
+* program.name  (like "8schools")
+* shared.object (path to the shared object on disk)
+* a field for each thing declared in the `data` block of a Stan program

 ### PyStan

 TBD, basically the same

-## StanProgramWithData
+## StanModule

 ### Methods provided by the Stan library to all interfaces

-The program class would expose the following methods from the abstract base class:
+The class would expose the following methods from the abstract base class (that needs to be implemented):

 - scalar log_prob(unconstrained_params)
 - vector grad(unconstrained_params)